aristanetworks/atd-public/topologies/beta-datacenter/labguides/source/EVPN_Class_Guide.rst

 Lab 7: Troubleshooting
 ===========================

-**Use the SSH Lab Menu to Deploy Environments before the start of each lab.**
+    .. note:: You *must* use the ssh login menu to deploy each of these scenarios.
+Select the *labs* option or option *97*, then go to *EVPN Class Guide*, then execute the appropriate option for each scenario.

     #.
 Scenario A